Terms and Conditions of Your Aid

 • DROPPING CLASSES AND WITHDRAWAL FROM THE UNIVERSITY

 The Office of Financial Aid monitors enrollment levels (number of credit hours taken) each term.
-If you are considering dropping a class, it is important to discuss your situation fully with a financial aid officer prior to doing so.
-Adjustments to your financial aid are not made until after the drop/add date for each term.
+Discuss your situation with a financial aid officer prior to dropping any classes.
+Aid adjustments are not made until after drop/add for each term.

 If you withdraw or are asked to withdraw from the university, you must inform the Office of Financial Aid immediately.
-If you have received a federal student loan, you will be sent information on completing loan repayment exit counseling.
-Depending on when you withdraw, you might be required to repay all or part of the aid you received.
+If you have received a federal student loan, you will be sent information on completing required loan repayment exit counseling.
+Depending upon when you withdraw, you might be required to repay all or part of your aid .
 See Withdrawing and Your Financial Aid.

 • WAIT LISTED CLASSES

-Wait Listed courses are not included in your credit hour total until you are actually admitted to the class.
+Wait Listed courses are not included in your credit hour total.
+They are added to your total when you are admitted to the class.
 So while you may intend to enroll full-time, your course load may be considered part-time while you are on the waiting list.

 What you can do: